ridvandemir/splunk-lab2/README.md

 Objective

 The Distributed Splunk Environment Lab project aimed to build a comprehensive distributed setup of Splunk.
-The primary focus was on deploying and configuring various Splunk components, including a Search Head, Indexers, Forwarders (Intermediate, Universal and Heavy), and a Deployment Server, to create a scalable and efficient environment for log collection and analysis.
+The primary focus was on deploying and configuring various Splunk components, including a Search Head, Indexers, Forwarders (Intermediate, Universal and Heavy), and a Deployment Server, to create a scalable and efficient environment for log collection.
 This lab was designed to improve my 'splunk-lab' project by adding Search Peer and Intermediate Forwarders and managing log forwarding with Deployment Server.

 Skills Learned

 - Proficiency in deploying and managing a distributed Splunk architecture, including Search Head, Indexers, and Forwarders.
 - Practical experience in setting up and configuring Heavy Forwarders to enhance log ingestion workflows.
 - Hands-on knowledge of ingesting data from Linux and Windows systems using Universal Forwarders.
+- Practical knowledge of using a Deployment Server to centrally manage and configure Splunk Forwarders.
 - Understanding and implementation of various Splunk data input mechanisms, such as file monitoring, scripted inputs, and real-time network inputs.
-- Practical knowledge of using a Deployment Server to centrally manage and configure Splunk Forwarders.

 Tools Used